17th Circuit Court

 Judge Benson is assigned to the Civil/Criminal Division of the Circuit Court.

 Judge Denenfeld took the bench on August 10, 2009.
 He received his BA degree from Western Michigan University and his JD from the University of Cincinnati.
 Before taking the bench, Judge Denenfeld was a partner in the law firm Yates, LaGrand & Denenfeld, PLLC.
 Prior to that, he was the senior litigator with the Federal Public Defender office in Grand Rapids, and was the chief of the special litigation division of the Public Defender Service for the District of Columbia.
 For nearly 10 years, he was a civil rights and civil liberties attorney in Detroit.
 Judge Denenfeld has also spent considerable time working on the rule of law in several former Soviet republics.
-Judge Denenfeld is assigned to the Family Division of the Circuit Court.
+Judge Denenfeld is assigned to the Civil/Criminal Division of the Circuit Court.

 Judge Christina Elmore was elected to the 17th Circuit Court and began her term on January 1, 2019.
 Before she was elected to this court, she was a judge on the 61st District Court for the City of Grand Rapids for almost 3 years.